null

 1: 'Sadly, most vendors are selling foil-lined bags from China'

-Response: The company our competitor buys from imports Mylar bags from China regularly.
+Response: The company our competitor buys from imports Mylar bags from China regularly (Update: the company that wrote this now imports ALL their bags from China, links below).
 I used to conduct business with both companies, and the bigger company would never actually tell me where they sourced their bags from, but tried to imply it was from the US.
 However, public records of said company show clearly they import MANY (if not most) of the items they sell.
 This was one of the reasons I decided to start working personally with a reputable manufacturer, as the lack of supply chain information provided by the supplier was scary.

 A second point is that there is nothing inherently wrong with 'foil-lined bags from China'.
 I worked with several manufacturers in the US (as I VERY much love selling American made products when I can, and for the first several years sold only USA-sourced products), and I hate to say it, but it was constantly a challenge.
 Every one had trouble even building small orders.
 They included cut, torn and damaged bags among the good stock, and if I didn't catch those during packaging, the customer would end up with it.
 Their bags never had the same clarity and aesthetics as our current bags.
 And they didn't keep me updated if something was going to be late, and otherwise provided pretty poor customer service.